 Render the annual budget report at the General Conference.

-Report the financial status of the Association at each Executive Council business meeting.
+Report the financial status of the Association at each Board of Directors business meeting.

 Ensure Association annual billing of dues is distributed no later than 31 October of each year and membership is provided receipts of paid dues.